Sexuality of Frederick the Great: Frederick's writing and predilection for homoerotic artworks

+Berlin Adorant, acquired by Frederick and dated to 300BC.

+The fresco Introduction of Ganymede to Olympus by Charles-André van Loo in the New Palace, Potsdam.

 Frederick also filled his palaces with erotic artworks that reflected his longing for homosexual relationships.
-The palace gardens at Sanssouci include a Temple of Friendship (built as a memorial to his sister, Wilhelmine) celebrating the homoerotic attachments of Greek Antiquity, which is decorated with portraits of Orestes and Pylades, amongst others.
+The palace gardens at Sanssouci include a Temple of Friendship (built as a memorial to his sister, Wilhelmine) celebrating the homoerotic attachments of Greek Antiquity, the columns are adorned with four medallions representing Orestes and Pylades, Nisus and Euryalus, Heracles and Philoctetes, Theseus and Pirithous.
 In the New Palace, a showcase palace also located on the grounds of Sanssouci, Frederick kept the fresco Ganymede Is Introduced to Olympus by Charles Vanloo: "the largest fresco in the largest room in his largest palace", in the words of a biographer.
 In 1747, the king acquired the antique bronze statue of the nude Berlin Adorant, which he thought to represent Antinous, the supposed lover of the Roman emperor Hadrian.
+The statue was placed directly opposite Frederick's office window at Sanssouci.
 The archaeologist Johann Joachim Winckelmann, a pioneering Hellenist and rather open homosexual, visited Potsdam in 1752 and wrote: "I have seen Athens and Sparta in Potsdam and am filled with an adoring reverence towards the divine monarch", adding: "I have enjoyed lusts that I will never enjoy again".

 After his defeat at the Battle of Kolín, Frederick wrote in a letter: "La fortune m'a tourné le dos ...
 [E]lle est femme, et je ne suis pas galant."
 This has been translated as "Fortune has it in for me; she is a woman, and I am not that way inclined."
 The original phrase "je ne suis pas galant" is somewhat ambiguous.
 While it would not be inaccurate to translate it as "I am not a lover/suitor (of women)", it could also be translated as the rather less suggestive, "I am not chivalrous".